KristianSmilenov/BlockchainDevCamp/README.md

 ### Explorer
 The user-friendly alternative to curl http://node_url/api.
 It allows you to see what's going on with the network.
-Data is cached and refreshed once every 5 seconds.
+Data is cached and refreshed once every 10 seconds.
 * Home - basic info about latest changes
 * Blocks - all blocks available in the current node
-* Trsanactions - all transactions available in the current node.
+* Transactions - all transactions available in the current node.
 You can switch between pending and confirmed
 * Accounts - allows you to check account balance, based on the address of the wallet
 * Peers network - funky interactive map of the peers attached to the current node.